rchu02/ACIT-2420-Assignment-1/README.md

 your public SSH key should show up.
 Now copy the key.
 - `cat`: Show contents of a file all at once[^3].

+Then type the command
+>[!Note]
-Then type the command (**Note: Do not copy this code as your clipboard will forget your SSH key that copied in the previous step**)
+>Do not copy this code as your clipboard will forget your SSH key that copied in the previous step
 ```
 doctl compute ssh-key "<KEYNAME>" create --public-key "<Paste your key in here>"
 ```